ROBMYERS1856/University-of-Minnesota-/week9/Week9_homework.md

 # Mission 3

 ### Document how a CNAME should look by viewing the CNAME of www.theforce.net using NSLOOKUP.

-    * used DNS record: TXT
+    * Used DNS record: TXT
     * OSI Layer: Layer 4 - Transport Layer
     * nslookup -type=CNAME www.theforce.net